Sound Baths in Fremantle

-Unwind and experience total relaxation with a beautiful 60 or 90 minute sound bath in Bicton, O’Connor or Bibra Lake.
+Unwind and experience total relaxation with a beautiful 60 or 90-minute sound bath held at intimate venues across Fremantle and the inner southwest — including Bicton, Cockburn and Fremantle itself.

 Sound Healing Classes